ngocbh/DRL-TCC/README.md

 ## Acknowledgements

-This repository includes adaptations of the following repositories as baselines:
+Parts of the code are based on the following source-codes:

 * https://github.com/mveres01/pytorch-drl4vrp
 * https://github.com/openai/gym